 10.2.1 is commonly known as the “foot fault” rule and it covers the penalties for firing shots while touching the ground outside the shooting area or by gaining support on a object outside the shooting area.
 Foot faults for touching the ground outside the shooting area are straight forward.
 It’s a per occurrence penalty unless the shooter has left the shooting area and both feet are outside the fault lines or if there is significant advantage, then it’s per shot.

-So what about contact versus support on objects and walls outside the shooting area?
+So what about contact versus support on objects and walls completely outside the shooting area?
 For foot faults, making contact with the ground or platform outside of a shooting area is penalized.
 But, when talking about objects it says standing on or gaining support.
 It is easy to determine if a competitor is standing on an object outside the shooting area, but gaining support is sometimes tricky to determine.

 We have been asked by many PCC shooters about this penalty.
-A lot of times, there are tight corners or slots between walls that require PCC shooters to lean quite a bit further than a handgun shooter and as a result, the PCC shooters brush against walls.
-And many PCC shooters have been getting penalized for touching the walls.
+A lot of times, there are tight corners or slots between walls that require PCC shooters to lean quite a bit further than a handgun shooter and as a result, the PCC shooters might brush against walls or objects completely outside the shooting area.
 ROs need to observe if they are gaining support or just touching the walls because it’s a tight space.
-Would the shooter be able to stand if the walls weren’t there?
+Would the shooter be able to stand if the walls/objects completely outside the shooting area weren’t there?
 If the answer is yes, then they are not gaining support and should not be penalized.

 If you have questions about this post, please ask via the blog Contact Form or send an email to email@example.com.